When Are You Legally Required to Report "Life Changes" to the Louisiana Health Insurance Exchange?

 You may also be interested in:

-Essential facts Louisiana residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Essential facts about the Affordable Care Act (ACA or Obamacare) in Louisiana, including whether you must get health insurance, how much it will cost, and how you can save money.

-Learn the five factors that determine what Louisiana residents will pay for health insurance under the Affordable Care Act (Obamacare).
+Learn the five factors that determine what residents of Louisiana will pay for health insurance under the Affordable Care Act